-tesseract_runtime Python API
+Python API (tesseract_core.runtime)

 class tesseract_core.runtime.Array(*args, **kwargs)[source]